-If you do not smell any gas coming from your stove, it is time to take a closer look at what you should do.
+But, if you do not smell any gas coming from your stove, it is time to take a closer look at what you should do.

 First, you should make sure you are using the gas stove correctly.
 There’s nothing wrong with this, and even people who have used a gas stove their entire life will have issues from time to time.
-When you start to hear the clicking noise, the burner is probably on the “light” section.
+When you start to hear the clicking noise, the burner is probably in the “light” section.

 After you hear the clicking noise, you need to turn the burner to one of the heat settings.
 This is how you get the gas to turn to flames.

-Step #2 Realign the Burner Cap
+#2 Realign the Burner Cap

-After the stove has cooled completely, you should remove the grate.
+If you try to mess with the stove when it is still hot, you are going to burn yourself, so you should wait until the stove has cooled completely to remove the grate.
 That way, you can access the burner cap.

-Step #3 Dry the Burner
+#3 Dry the Burner